Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.3 - Methods in Java/2.3.1 - Types and Vocabulary of Java Methods/README.md

 ### 🤝 Relation to Design Patterns and APIs
 - Factory methods map to Factory and Builder patterns.
 - Template methods implement the Template Method pattern.
+- Convenience methods often appear in facade and utility classes.
+- Primitive/composed decomposition supports Command, Strategy, and Chain of Responsibility patterns.

+---